galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 In a world that was running at the speed of light, always producing more, selling more, making more profits, in 2020 it was forced to slow down!

-You might be wondering, the post title tells about 10x growth.
+You might be wondering, the post title tells about 10x growth, right?

 # How to grow when everything slowed down?

 It depends on how do you measure growth.

-We usually measure growth only by tangible variables:
+We usually measure it only by tangible variables:

-* Status: job title, promotions
+* Position: job title, promotions
 * Deliveries: projects finished, deadlines accomplished
 * Material achievements: new house, new car, new something else